-With the EXT_ON_OFF pin is left unconnected, the A3LA-RG will automatically turn on or off when external DC power is applied or removed.
-Prior to turning the A3LA-RG off, command ATP0 should be issued to ensure all memory write activity is completed.
-When the A3LA-RG is powered off, its internal power-on-reset circuit requires two seconds for voltages to decay.
-Users should not re-apply power until this time has elapsed.
-If the two-second wait time is not adhered to, the reset circuit may not operate and the A3LA-RG could be placed in a non-operational state.
+With the EXT_ON_OFF pin left unconnected, the A3LA-RG automatically turns on or off when external DC power is applied or removed.
+Prior to turning the A3LA-RG off, issue command ATP0 to ensure all memory-write activity is completed.
+When the A3LA-RG is turned off, its internal power-on-reset circuit requires two seconds for voltages to decay.
+Do not reapply power until this time has elapsed.
+If the two-second wait time is not adhered to, the reset circuit may not operate and the A3LA-RG could be placed in a nonoperational state.
 The state is not permanent and can be rectified by the above procedure.

-The A3LA-RG will automatically turn on/off when external DC power is applied/removed via the EXT_B+ and EXT_GND inputs.
+The A3LA-RG automatically turns on/off when external DC power is applied/removed via the EXT_B+ and EXT_GND inputs.
 The EXT_ON_OFF (pin 1) control input is used to turn a powered A3LA-RG on and off in a toggle fashion.
-The EXT_ON_OFF control input is normally "floating" (i.e. high).
-When it is pulled to GND level (i.e. low) for at least 270 ms and released, the A3LA-RG will alternate from its current on/off state.
-The current drawn on the external load used to pull the A3LA-RG to GND is no more than 0.5mA.
-The signal on pin 1 is considered GND when it is at 0.5V or less.
+The EXT_ON_OFF control input is normally "floating" (i.e., high).
+When it is pulled to GND level (i.e., low) for at least 270 ms and released, the A3LA-RG alternates from its current on/off state.
+The current drawn on the external load used to pull the A3LA-RG to GND is no more than 0.5 mA.
+The signal on pin 1 is considered GND when it is at 0.5 V or less.